JunYupKim/go_algorithm/README.md

 # go_algorithm
-Algorithm problem solved in Go
+Algorithic problem solved in either Go or C++